-I'ts fall!.
-The temperatures and the leaves are dropping, it's getting darker earlier, and and I've been thinking about making pumpkin pie.( Should I be waiting for Thanksgiving?)
+I'ts almost fall!.
+Soon the temperatures and the leaves will be dropping, it will be getting darker earlier, and and I'll be thinking about making pumpkin pie.( Should I be waiting for Thanksgiving?)

 Fall in Bucks County, Pa is beautiful.
-The foliage is turning beautiful shades of crimson, golds, and oranges, the farms are abound with crispy apples, families are spending their weekends"apple picking", and lots and lots of varieties of winter squashes, sweet potatoes, and pumpkin on the roadsides!
+The foliage turns beautiful shades of crimson, golds, and oranges, the farms are abound with crispy apples, families spend their weekends"apple picking", and lots and lots of varieties of winter squashes, sweet potatoes, and pumpkin on the roadside farms!

 |Pumpkins on a cart at the farm at the corner of my street|

 I' m not much of a baker, but I was determined to find a pumpkin pie recipe that would be easy , but still taste great!
 Last year I saw a healthy gluten free recipe for a vegan pumpkin pie on Happy Healthy Life .
 I filed it away and made it yesterday.

 The recipe was easy to make and tasted absolutely DELICIOUS .( I made this pie a few times, and shared it with my dear friend Laura and my amazing daughter in law Wendy who both gave the pie their stamps of approval)